 Requirements and Courses

-There are many different paths to medical or dental school so be sure to meet with Naila Mamoon, director of premedicine and allied health professions, to discuss your timeline, goals, and course sequencing.
-You may contact her at firstname.lastname@example.org to schedule an appointment.
+There are many different paths to medical or dental school so be sure to meet with premedicine and allied health professions program to discuss your timeline, goals, and course sequencing.
+You may schedule a group meeting by emailing email@example.com; after a group meeting you will meet individually with Prof. Naila Mamoon, Premedicine and Allied Health Professions advisor to discuss your academic path, health interests, and course sequencing.

 In addition to your coursework, it is important for you to demonstrate that you value service to others and that you have an in-depth understanding of the profession to which you aspire, so you will need to plan accordingly.